-I’m always surprised how often floral wire comes in handy.
+I'm always surprised how often floral wire comes in handy.
 I once used it to create my own greening pins!
-Most often though you’d use it to create longer stem on a succulent cutting, like in a boutonniere or bouquet.
+Most often though you'd use it to create a longer stem on a succulent cutting, like in a boutonniere or bouquet.
 The wire is pliable but also strong enough to hold cuttings in place.

-While these supplies are pretty basic, they’ll make projects with succulents much easier and quicker.
-You’ll also want to keep soil and top dressings on hand for projects that my require some deeper planting.
+While these supplies are pretty basic, they'll make projects with succulents much easier and quicker.
+You'll also want to keep soil and top dressings on hand for projects that may require some deeper planting.
 What fun things have you found to plant succulents in?
-Are there any supplies you used that didn’t make it on my list?
+Are there any supplies you used that didn't make it on my list?
 Feel free to let me know in the comments or send me an email!